NTNU-IMT/stormbird/book/src/lifting_line/wake.md

 All of the fields have default settings.
 The `wake_length_factor` determines how long each trailing vortex should be, as a ratio of the chord length of the wings.
 It has a default value of 100.0.

-The symmetry condition sttructure specifices if any form of symmetry should be assumed when calcaulting the lift-induced velocities.
+The symmetry condition structure specifies if any form of symmetry should be assumed when calculating the lift-induced velocities.
 The default is no symmetry, but symmetry can also be turned on in x, y, and z direction through setting different values in the Enum.

 ```rust
 pub enum SymmetryCondition {